xtuml/mc/doc/notes/8219_editorIO/8219_editorIO_ant.md

 6. Work Required
 ----------------
+The following work assumes the strategy of 5.1.3 above (Persisted Structural MASL) and using the file system for synchornization (5.2 File System API).

 6.1 Highlight syntax on all MASL statements.

 6.2 Validate identifiers against `.dom` files located in `/masl` folder.